 Disable PackageKit Temporarily

 One way to get around PackageKit during yum operation is to use "--disableplugin" option with yum command.
 This will temporarily disable PackageKit, and thus you can proceed without being interferred with by PackageKit.

 Disable PackageKit Permanently

-Alternatively, you can simply remove PackageKit altogether.
+A final approach is to simply remove PackageKit altogether.

 Subscribe to Ask Xmodulo